 - Social Security benefits available to each party; and

 - Any other factors found relevant.

-Our Franklin Property Division Lawyers Are Here to Help
+Our Lawrenceburg Property Division Lawyers Are Here to Help

 We know that what you walk away with at the conclusion of a divorce can have a huge impact on your future.
 At The Long Firm, LLC, we are concerned with maximizing the amount of property you are awarded in a divorce judgement, and can represent you during mediations, negotiate on your behalf, or litigate in court.
 To schedule a consultation with our law offices, please call our Williamson County property division legal team, or send us a confidential message using the contact form on our website.